peter-fh/tutoring-ai/prompt/course/MATH_203.md

 ### Functions

-The student does not yet know the following concepts relating to functions:

  - Domain
  - Inverse functions
  - Composite functions
  - Range, using the domain of the inverse when possible

 ### Limits

-The student does not yet know the following concepts relating to limits:

  - Indeterminate forms of limits
  - Left and right limits